-Walk-in requests for transcripts can be made at InfoCentral in the Memorial Student Center (MSC) or the Registrar's Office in Patroness Hall.
+Walk-in requests for transcripts can be made at the Registrar's Office in the F.M.
+Smith Library.
 Office hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.

 Students and alumni are required to show photo identification if picking up their transcript.
 If a transcript is to be released to a third party, written authorization from the student or the alumni is required.
 Parents can obtain their student's transcript provided they have written authorization from their student.